jasperhartong/scriptable-ts-boilerplate/README.md

 # Scriptable TS Boilerplate

+Makes creating iOS widgets with the [Scriptable App](https://scriptable.app/) even more fun!

 - 🔥 Hot-loading widgets served by Next.js
 - 🔨 The safety of TypeScript
 - 🍭 Build, compile, rollup and other configs